-Retail originations with a term of 76 months or more represented 22% of total retail originations for the year ended December 31, 2022, compared to 19% for the year ended December 31, 2021, and 17% for the year ended December 31, 2020.
-The increase in retail originations with a term of 76 months or more is consistent with broader industry trends, as increases in average transaction prices and higher interest rates elevated borrowers' monthly payments.
-Substantially all the loans originated with a term of 76 months or more during the years ended December 31, 2022, 2021, and 2020, were considered to be prime and in credit tiers S, A, or B. Our underwriting processes are designed to consider various deal structure variables-such as payment-to-income, LTV, debt-to-income, and FICO® score-that compensate for longer loan terms and mitigate underwriting risk.
+Retail loan originations with a term of 76 months or more represented 23% of total retail loan originations for the year ended December 31, 2023, compared to 22% for the year ended December 31, 2022.
+Substantially all the loans originated with a term of 76 months or more during both the years ended December 31, 2023, and 2022, were considered to be prime and in credit tiers S, A, or B. Our underwriting processes are designed to consider various deal structure variables-such as payment-to-income, LTV, debt-to-income, and FICO® score-that compensate for longer loan terms and mitigate underwriting risk.